rwindsor1/DICOMcat/README.md

 ![](example.gif)

-DICOMcat is a simple python package for displaying DICOM files in iTerm2 similar to [imgcat](https://github.com/eddieantonio/imgcat) for conventional images and [niicat](https://github.com/MIC-DKFZ/niicat) for nifti images.
+DICOMcat is a simple, pip-installable python package for displaying DICOM files in iTerm2 similar to [imgcat](https://github.com/eddieantonio/imgcat) for conventional images and [niicat](https://github.com/MIC-DKFZ/niicat) for nifti images.
 This might be useful for quickly viewing DICOMs on a remote server in your terminal.

 ## Usage